 Today, Jim is still the guiding force of buildOn.
 Deeply influenced by his own religious faith, shaped by his personal meetings with Mother Teresa and The Dalai Lama, and hailed by President Barack Obama, Jim likes to say, “We’re not a charity – we’re a movement.”
 Jim has been most profoundly influenced by the youth he has worked with from America’s biggest cities to the poorest villages on the planet.
 It is their courage, hope and thirst for change that inspire Jim every day.

 Jim Ziolkowski graduated cum laude from Michigan State University with a Bachelor’s degree in Finance.
-He has been featured on NBC’s TODAY Show, NPR, The New York Times, CNN, MSNBC’s Morning Joe, Fast Company, and CBS Evening News.
+He has been featured on NBC’s TODAY Show, NPR, The Wall Street Journal, CNN, MSNBC’s Morning Joe, Fast Company, and CBS Evening News.
 In fall of 2010, Jim was named one of Catholic Digest’s Catholic Heroes.
 His book Walk in Their Shoes Received a 2014 Christopher Award.
-He has shared his story with numerous corporations, universities and conferences such as TED Long Beach, St. John’s University, Google, Microsoft, GE’s Crotonville and more.
+He has shared his story with numerous corporations, universities and conferences such as TED Long Beach, Ohio State University, Google, Microsoft, GE’s Crotonville and more.

 Below: (Left) Jim and buildOn students ring the closing bell of the NYSE on September 17, 2013 to celebrate the launch of Walk in Their Shoes.
 (Right) Jim attends a covenant signing ceremony in Malawi.
 Photo by Esther Havens.